basnijholt/adaptive-scheduler/README.rst

 What is this?
 -------------

-The Adaptive scheduler solves the following problem, you need to run a few 100 learners and can use >1k cores.
+The Adaptive scheduler solves the following problem, you need to run more learners than you can run with a single runner and/or can use >1k cores.

 `ipyparallel` and `dask.distributed` provide very powerful engines for interactive sessions.
 However, when you want to connect to >1k cores it starts to struggle.
 Besides that, on a shared cluster there is often the problem of starting an interactive session with ample space available.